 There follows a vision of central importance for the theme of God's judgment: "And I saw on the right of the One seated on the throne a scroll with writing on the inside and on the back, sealed with seven seals" (5,1).
-We have argued elsewhere62 that this is the scroll of Life, from the foundation of the world, that will be read out at the final judgment (20,12.15), after its seals have been opened (6,1-17; 8,1) by the one who is worthy to receive it-the Lamb that was slain (5,5-6.9).
+We have argued elsewhere65 that this is the scroll of Life, from the foundation of the world, that will be read out at the final judgment (20,12.15), after its seals have been opened (6,1-17, 8,1) by the one who is worthy to receive it-the Lamb that was slain (5,5-6.9).
 Only those whose names remain inscribed in the scroll of Life will participate in the promised salvation (21,27), while those whose names have been erased will be eternally condemned (cf. 13,8; 17,8; 20,15).
 There is good reason to believe that the Lamb erases those names from the scroll of Life (3,5) in the interval between the opening of all its seals (8,1) and its recitation at the final judgment (20,12).
 The one who is worthy to receive the scroll and open its seals (5,9) is therefore the one who is worthy to make the final and eternal judgment recorded in the scroll of Life.

 Before the judgment process can begin, the Lamb must first break all seven seals of the scroll of Life.
 The breaking of the first four seals results in the emergence of four horsemen from heaven (6,1-8) whose missions are emblematic of God's justice and judgment: the first horse represents the invincible force that leads to the establishment of God's justice amongst men (6,1-2), recalling the mission of the chosen and exalted servant in Deutero-Isaiah (esp.
 Is 49,2, with Ps 45,4-5).
-However, the second, third and fourth horsemen (6,3-8) are responsible for a series of divine judgments involving murder, oppression, war, famine and disease, in a way that recalls the fearsome judgments that would befall the Israelites if they broke God's law (cf.
+However, the second, third and fourth horsemen (6,3-8) are responsible for a series of divine judgments involving murder, oppression, war, famine and disease, in a way that recalls the fearsome judgments that would befall the Israelites if they broke God's law (cf. Lev 26,14-46; Dt 28,15-69; Jer 29,17-19; Ezek 5,1-17).66 They culminate with a vision of the whole world groaning in expectation of the great day of divine anger and judgment (Rev 6,12).

-62 Mainly on the basis of Rev 13,8; 17,8 and 21,27; see our 'The Final Judgment in the Book of Revelation' at www.newtorah.org (Academic Articles).
+65 Mainly on the basis of Rev 13,8; 17,8 and 21,27; see